 Lynn was born as a stateless Palestinian in Syria.
 In 2014, Lynn arrived in Sweden and has since been working to raise awareness on the impact statelessness has on people living in Europe.
 She has been advocating for better treatment and respect of stateless people's rights.
 She has spoken at various regional and national events on the issue, and is an active member of the European Network on Statelessness and the Swedish Organisation Against Statelessness.

 Swedish Organization Against Statelessness (SOAS)

-We are a newly started organization in Sweden that raises awareness on issues relating to statelessness.
-We mainly work with advocacy and lobbying rather than individual, direct support to persons affected by statelessness.
-Our goal is to amplify the voices of stateless persons and raising awareness in Sweden, in order to change policy and laws to end statelessness and ensure the protection of stateless persons’ rights.Swedish Organization Against Statelessness (SOAS) website
+The Swedish Organization Against Statelessness is an NGO that raises awareness on issues relating to statelessness.
+The organization mainly works with advocacy and lobbying.
+The goal of the organization is to amplify the voices of stateless persons, which is done through a reference group, in order to change policy and laws to end statelessness and ensure the protection of stateless persons’ rights.Swedish Organization Against Statelessness (SOAS) website

 Swedish Refugee Law Center

 Swedish Refugee Law Center The Swedish Refugee Law Center is an asylum center that has worked for legally certain asylum procedures since 1991 and that the Swedish asylum process is in line with international human rights conventions that Sweden.
 We are a religiously and politically independent non-profit association with around fifteen lawyers who have previously worked at the Migration Agency, the migration courts and law firms specialised in migration law and human rights.
 We provide legal advice and work as legal representatives and public counsels in individual cases, both nationally and internationally.
 We also analyse and comment on new law proposals.Swedish Refugee Law Center website

 The Swedish Network of Refugee Support Groups (FARR)